 For all the good EMR's provide, they also do a lot of harm.
 More often than not, these medical record software are massively complex, large pages of information with several different tabs for a single patient.
 It's been well documented that these bloated pages of information regularly cause communication errors among staff who can miss a crucial piece of information or populate incorrect fields with the wrong data.

-Combatting that, 4K medical displays are built to be high-def and boast a screen size that allows for physicians, nurses, and pharmacists to have several of these pages and tabs open at once.
-Without worrying about scrolling and missing key pieces of information, staff can receive a comprehensive view on a patient’s prescription history and allergies and improve their chances of making a better call when dispensing medication.
+Combatting that, 4K medical computers with ultra-high definition displays are built with the display power and a screen size that allow for physicians, nurses, and pharmacists to have several of these pages and tabs open at once.
+Without worrying about scrolling and missing key pieces of information, staff can receive a comprehensive view on a patient's prescription history and allergies and improve their chances of making a better call when dispensing medication.

 Tackle Common Pain Points When Building a Medication Dispensing System